jharwell/sierra/docs/src/plugins/platform/argos/batch_criteria.rst

   dimensions will increase by 16 in both X and Y for each experiment in the batch (4 total).

-.. _ln-sierra-platform-argos-bc-population-variable-density:
+.. _plugins/platform/argos/bc/population-variable-density:

 Variable Population Density
 ===========================

 Changing the population size to investigate behavior across scales within a static arena size.
-This criteria is functionally identical to :ref:`ln-sierra-platform-argos-bc-population-size` in terms of changes to the template XML file, but has a different semantic meaning which can make generated deliverables more immediately understandable, depending on the context of what is being investigated (e.g., population density vs. population size on the X
+This criteria is functionally identical to :ref:`plugins/platform/argos/bc/population-size` in terms of changes to the template XML file, but has a different semantic meaning which can make generated deliverables more immediately understandable, depending on the context of what is being investigated (e.g., population density vs. population size on the X